KennaSecurity/blog_samples/python/unique_asset_tags/README.md

 The input file, `scanner_tags.txt` contains the scanner connector tags that will be used to identify assets.
 Each line of the file contains one scanner connector tag.

+### Notes
+* It takes approximately four hours 15 minutes to process 50,000 assets.
+* The log file is `connector_asset_tags.log`.
+The file has to be manually removed to start with a clean log.